sanoop-newagesmb/Container-View/README.md

 ### `npm install`

-This will install all the dependacies needed to run the application.
+This will install all the dependencies needed to run the application.

 ### `npm start`